-7.8.12.
-The Smithfield area has over centuries developed a distinctive mixed-use character and townscape and contains the designated Smithfield Conservation Area.
+7.8.16 The Smithfield area has over centuries developed a distinctive mixed-use character and townscape and contains the designated Smithfield Conservation Area and numerous important listed buildings.
 It is characterised by the wholesale Smithfield Meat Market, the General Market and St Bartholomew's Hospital complex.
 The hospital is a leading internationally renowned teaching hospital and centre for excellence which includes specialist cardiac and heart centres.
-The Smithfield area also supports a range of other land uses, including residential, offices, retail, leisure and night-time entertainment.
-The Smithfield Market buildings are an important historic asset that will be enhanced by the Museum of London moving into the General Market building in Farringdon Street.
-There is also a possibility that Smithfield Meat Market will relocate to a consolidated wholesale market site along with Billingsgate and New Spitalfields Markets during the Plan period.
+The Smithfield area also supports a range of other land uses, includingresidential, offices, retail, leisure, churches and night-time entertainment.
+The Smithfield market buildings are an important historic asset that will be enhanced by the Museum of London moving into the General Market building on Farringdon Street.
+There is also a possibility that The City Corporation has taken a decision in principle to co-locate its three wholesale markets on a single site and it is possible that Smithfield Meat Market will relocate to a this consolidated new wholesale market site along with Billingsgate and New Spitalfields Markets during the Plan period.
+Partof the Culture Mile area, Smithfield is home to a significant number of culturalorganisations and creative enterprises with links to Camden and Islington.

-Strategic Policy S24: Smithfield
+Strategic Policy S25: Smithfield